-State Parks Capital Projects Programmatic Contingency, \$1,419,226: CPW calculates contingency on a per project basis, based on a number of factors including project scope, inflation, complexity, location, and potential for delays.
+State Parks Capital Projects Programmatic Contingency, \$1,238,850: CPW calculates contingency on a per project basis, based on a number of factors including project scope, inflation, complexity, location, and potential for delays.

-State Parks Dam Maintenance, \$300,000: CPW owns and operates 110 dams, 17 of which are at state parks.
-Dams are like any other capital infrastructure in that they slowly deteriorate over time due to use and exposure to the elements.
-Regular maintenance and minor repairs are necessary for continued safe and efficient operation.
-High and significant hazard dams also present a hazard to the downstream public so timely maintenance is a critical risk reduction activity for the agency.
-Major dam repair and renovation projects are funded through the agency's regular project selection process; this funding is for smaller cost regular maintenance, repairs, and associated design work.
+State Parks Dam Maintenance, \$300,000: CPW owns and operates 110 dams around the state, 17 of which are at state parks.
+Dams are like any other constructed infrastructure in that they slowly deteriorate over time due to use and exposure to the elements.
+Funding will be used for dam safety efforts, including regular maintenance and repair activities on CPW's parks dams.
+Deferred maintenance, aging infrastructure, required upkeep of water-impounding structures, and emergency work will involve costs that cannot always be quantified and identified in advance.